Superconducting Acoustogalvanic Effect in Twisted Transition Metal Dichalcogenides

-Furthermore, we investigate the nematicity of the acoustogalvanic conductivity, which is defined by \( \eta \equiv \frac{\sigma^L_{\rm inj}(\varphi = 0)-\sigma^L_{\rm inj}(\varphi = 2\pi/3)}{\sigma^L_{\rm inj}(\varphi = 0)+\sigma^L_{\rm inj}(\varphi = 2\pi/3)}\).
+Furthermore, we investigate the nematicity of the acoustogalvanic conductivity, which is defined by $\eta \equiv\frac{\abs{\sigma^L_{\rm inj}(\varphi = 0)}-\abs{\sigma^L_{\rm inj}(\varphi = 2\pi/3)}}{\abs{\sigma^L_{\rm inj}(\varphi = 0)}+\abs{\sigma^L_{\rm inj}(\varphi = 2\pi/3)}}$.
 In the normal and chiral states, the system possesses $C_3$ rotational symmetry, prohibiting a finite nematicity.
-In contrast, the spontaneous rotational symmetry breaking in the nematic state allows a finite $\eta$, as clearly indicated in Fig.~\ref{fig:nematicity_d}: Both the frequency and temperature dependencies demonstrate that only the nematic state exhibits finite nematicity.
-Therefore, the emergent nematicity below the critical temperature serves as a smoking gun for identifying the pairing symmetry, complementing the information obtained from frequency and temperature dependencies.
+In contrast, the spontaneous rotational symmetry breaking in the nematic state allows a finite $\eta$, as clearly indicated in Fig.~\ref{fig:plot_d_nematicity}: The frequency dependence demonstrates that only the nematic state exhibits finite nematicity.
+Therefore, the emergent nematicity below the critical temperature serves as a smoking gun for identifying the pairing symmetry, complementing the information obtained from frequency dependence of acoustogalvanic conductivity.
 Thus, our formulation of SAGE opens a new avenue for identifying unconventional superconducting states in vdW materials and beyond.

+Here, we discuss the temperature dependence of SAGE.
+Numerical results and further details are presented in the End Matter~\cite{Endmatter}.
+As in the frequency dependence, the temperature dependence of SAGE is governed primarily by the resonance condition $\hbar\Omega \simeq 2\Delta(T)$, as suggested by the JDOS analysis.
+At a fixed SAW frequency, cooling increases the superconducting gap and therefore changes the available resonant quasiparticle transitions.
+Consequently, in the fully gapped chiral state, the SAGE response is suppressed at low temperatures once $2\Delta(T)$ exceeds $\hbar\Omega$, whereas the nodal nematic state retains a finite response owing to low-energy quasiparticles.
+In addition, only the nematic state exhibits finite nematicity, which serves as a smoking-gun signature of spontaneous rotational-symmetry breaking.
+Thus, temperature-dependent measurements of SAGE provide a new probe of unconventional superconductivity in two-dimensional materials.